 Christina had been at the Sisters’ Building for months, and Sister Margaretta was the first thing the children had learned to fear.
 The children already here had whispered to the new prisoners’ everything they needed to know.

 Speak never, but when you did speak English.
 Those who could not learn the language must remain silent and hope they could pass.
-There would be no English lessons, beyond the beatings when one did not understand the words.
-So learn, or pretend that you had.
+There would be no English lessons, beyond the beatings when one did not understand.
+So, learn, or pretend that you had.

 Give no indication that you remembered the People’s ways but only the priest’s mass and prayers.
 To remember the true ways was to be classed a ‘heathen’ and heathens did not eat.
-Those that prayed to the priest’s Father might find food in their bellies if they were lucky, those that did not had not even that slim hope.
+Those that prayed to the priest’s Father might find food in their bellies if they were lucky.
+Those that did not have not even that slim hope.

 Eat when you find the chance, the sisters supplied some mush for the children, but often long periods without food would pass.
-Those that worked in the kitchen often could sneak some food, but such a thing was dangerous, and could lead to severe beatings.
-Still the temptation of the priest and nuns’ usual hearty meals was often too much to not take the risk.
-But still the older children whispered it was best to take what was offered as soon as it was offered and no more.
+Those that worked in the kitchen often could sneak some food, but such a thing was dangerous and could lead to severe beatings and the cellar.
+Still, the temptation of the priest and nuns’ usual hearty meals was often too much to not take the risk.
+But still, the older children whispered it was best to take what was offered as soon as it was offered and no more.
 No matter how bad the mush might be, one must eat when they could or starve.

 Most importantly stay out of the way of Sister Margaretta.
 All the nuns were scary and violent, but Sister Margaretta was the worst.
 She kept her switch hanging from her belt, and the slightest hint the children were falling back into ‘heathen’ ways was an excuse to use it before throwing them into the cellar for a night of contemplation.

 Christina had been careful even before the warnings.
-She had first seen the small creature crawling through the nun’s hair, and that had been the only indication she needed that the woman was to be feared.
+She had seen the small creature crawling through the nun’s hair, and that had been the only indication she needed that the woman was to be feared.